The Methylation Cycle is a biochemical pathway that manages or contributes to a wide range of crucial bodily functions

 Diasgnosis There is no simple direct test to sell how well the methylation process is working.
-Professor Pfeiffer and expert in this field considers basophil counts greater than 50 cells/cu mm and histamine levels greater than 70 ng/ml (0.629umol/L) a reliable diagnostic tool for diagnosing undermethylation.
+Professor Pfeiffer, an expert in this field, considers basophil counts greater than 50 cells/cu mm and histamine levels greater than 70 ng/ml (0.629umol/L) a reliable diagnostic tool for diagnosing undermethylation.
 High homocysteine levels also indicate undermethylation.

 MTHFR gene mutations may also effect methylation rates so this is definitely also worth testing for.

 There is currently a number of treatments available for methylation problems.

 (1) The first treatment involves a combination of nutrients.
 These include: methylcobalamin (methyl-B12), methylfolate (5-MTHF) and pyridoxyl-5-phosphate (P5P).
-These are all available online if you log into the members section of this website.
+These are all available through our online store if you log into the members section of this website.
 If adding methyl B’s cause you to over methylate, taking time-released Niacin, 50 mg, or reducing the dose can slow it down.
 Symptoms of overmethylation can include muscle pain or headaches, fatigue, insomnia, irritability or anxiety.
 If you have inflammation taking 5-MTHF can make it worse so supplements such as curcumin and Krill oil may be necessary to help overcome the inflammation.